‘The Happy Prince’ Opens in America

 Happily, in The Happy Prince, Everett stays firmly on the side of the impressionists.
-He gives us his Wilde as an artist in exile.
-And, as a French impression, the question whether he is your Wilde or mine does not matter—any more than it should not have mattered to retrograde Victorian art critics that Pissarro’s trees were not actually violet, or that Renoir’s torsos resembled a mass of decomposing flesh.
+He gives us his Wilde as an artist in French exile.
+And, as an impression, the question whether he is your Wilde or mine does not matter—any more than it should not have mattered to retrograde Victorian art critics that Pissarro’s trees were not actually violet, or that Renoir’s torsos resembled a mass of decomposing flesh.

 The drunken Wilde, although he is laughed at by the clientele, is not included for us to laugh with.
 Indeed, it is a brave move to give us a generally more intoxicated Oscar than we have seen.
 This more mature reading of his character is borne out by Ashley Robins’ diagnosis that Oscar was prey to a familial tendency towards alcoholism.
 We should be grateful for Everett’s uncompromising approach in this respect, for all too often we venerate the excesses of our historical heroes without visualizing the human toll.

 Here again, however, Everett employs a clever device.
 Because the scenario is stylized as a dream rather than a docudrama, it is largely futile to quibble at any factual inconsistencies.
 In a dream people can be older than they were; hair can be longer that it was; and playwrights can sing music hall songs in a bar.
 Even the structure of events can be anachronous.
 So if a casual viewer offers you the précis that the film is too dark and the narrative too confusing, remind them that in depression there is no color, and in a dream there is no timeline.

 This fantasy approach allows Everett the freedom to play with fanciful notions, such as the doctor doubling as a character in Wilde’s play, and a ghostly visitation by Constance, Wilde’s recently deceased wife.
 But none of this visionary license relieves the film of its duty of care to present a form of veracity, nor should it.